romainPrignon/emoji/README.md

 # emoji

-just a project to test new programming language
+> just a project to test new programming language

+## requierement
+- core folder => service that return an "emoji" from a "word" ✔
+- handle errors ✔
+- test the service ✔
+- cli folder => output emoji on stdout ✔
+- http folder => emoji as json
+- an entrypoint to switch from cli to http